The Revenant (2015)

 In man-against-nature films it is imperative for the audience to connect emotionally to the main character – to feel the pain he’s going through, to be wholly invested in whether or not he will make it out alive.
 This, of course, is no easy task.
 And while DiCaprio is fine, he never reaches that level of empathy you feel when Chuck Noland (Tom Hanks) starts to speak to a volleyball named Wilson in Cast Away (2000), or when Aron Ralston (James Franco) wrestles with the decision to cut off his own arm so he can break free from a boulder in 127 Hours (2010).

 I think part of the problem may lie in the fact that Glass barely talks (he physically can’t, due to the grizzly wound to his neck), so DiCaprio has to rely on body language alone.
-That’s very hard to convey, and it doesn’t help that director Iñárritu is more concerned with technical eye candy – the aforementioned bear attack, long tracking shots, horses falling down cliffs – than on what Glass is feeling.
+That’s very hard to convey, and it doesn’t help that director Iñárritu is more concerned with technical eye candy – long tracking shots, horses falling down cliffs – than on what Glass is feeling.
 Cinematographer Emmanuel Lubezki shot the film completely with natural light, but as Iñárritu tries to go for the poetic emotional atmosphere of Terrence Malick (Lubezki has repeatedly worked with Malick as well), he mostly lands at overblown.

 There are some good visuals in The Revenant: Majestic mountain ranges, savage rivers, a herd of bison trying to escape a pack of hungry wolves, white snow coated red with the blood of men.
 And Tom Hardy once again proves he’s a force to be reckoned with.
 The moment he walks on-screen and utters his first words, eyes ablaze with wild unpredictability, you can’t take your eyes off him.
 It’s a high-wire act, and Hardy just nails it.
 Yet to me, this story of vengeance and redemption – of a man rising up from the shadows of death – needed more intimacy and less distance.